n48calculator/n48calc/README.md

 ## Demonstration Videos

-The following links areto some demonstration videos of the Calculator in operation geared for beginners.
+The following links are demonstration videos of the Calculator in operation geared for beginners.

 In the future, there will be LIVE training sessions for additional Feature demonstrations and for Q&A.